Miro-wq/react-movies/README.md

 ## Project Overview

-This is a homework task project for a movie search and storage application that allows users to explore trending movies, search for specific titles, and view detailed information such as cast, reviews, and more.
+This is a homework task project for a movie movie search and storage application built with React.js, leveraging the themoviedb.org API for fetching movie data.
+It showcases popular movies, allows users to search for specific titles, and provides detailed information about each movie, including cast and reviews.
+The application also implements React features like routing, code splitting, and lazy loading to ensure a smooth user experience.
+This project is designed to deepen my knowledge of React, API integration, and modern web development practices.
-By completing this project, I aim to improve my understanding of API integration, React routing, and code splitting techniques like lazy loading.
-Additionally, I will strengthen my knowledge of React Hooks and component structure, making the app efficient and user-friendly.

 ## Movie Search